zmitic/rewire-bundle/README.md

 <a href="path('post_detailed', {'post': new_post})">View post</a>
 ```

-Now instead of ``new_post.id`` you can use object itself and this bundle will use it to generate {id} needed for route.
+Now instead of ``new_post.id`` you can use object itself and this bundle will use it to generate ``{id}`` needed for route.

-So if you want to slug instead of id in your route, just do this:
+So if you want to slug instead of id in your route, just update your controller:

 ```php
 /**